piazzai/arguelles/README.md

 \setbeamercolor*{alerted text}{fg=corsa}
 ```

-Change `corsa` to another color and you are set.
+Change `corsa` to some other color and you are set.
 Similar changes can be made to tweak the color of normal text, the background, or any other element of the layout.
-Naturally, you can also define your own colors.
+Of course, you can also define your own colors.

 ### Font weights

-It is also possible to change font styles and weights.
+It is possible to change font styles and weights.
 Alegreya is a comprehensive family and comes with a variety of weights, as does its sister family Alegreya Sans.
-In addition to the usual bold set by `\bfseries`, Alegreya also comes in medium, extra bold, and black.
+In addition to the usual bold set by `\bfseries`, Alegreya comes in medium, extra bold, and black.
 Alegreya Sans further comes in light and thin.
-These weights are set by commands like `\AlegreyaExtraBold` or `\AlegreyaSansThin` (see the [Alegreya package](https://www.ctan.org/pkg/alegreya) for more details), and can be combined with `\scshape` or `\itshape` to produce a variety of effects.
+These weights are set by commands like `\AlegreyaExtraBold` or `\AlegreyaSansThin` (see the [Alegreya README](https://mirrors.dotsrc.org/ctan/fonts/alegreya/README) for more details), and can be combined with `\scshape` or `\itshape` to produce a variety of effects.

 The file `beamerfonttheme*.sty` sets the type for various elements of the layout.
-For example, the appearance of frame titles is determined by the following line of code:
+For example, the appearance of frame titles is determined by the following command:

 ```tex
 \setbeamerfont{frame title}{size=\Large}